 Preheat oven to 425° F.

-In an ovenproof dish mix together tomatoes, anchovies, garlic, basil, oil, red pepper flakes, salt and pepper.
+In an ovenproof dish mix together tomatoes, anchovies, garlic, basil, oil, red pepper flakes, salt and pepper, and tomato paste.
 Bake for 20-25 minutes, stirring once halfway through.
 Anchovies and tomatoes should be soft and easily broken down with a spoon.

 Meanwhile, cook pasta in a large pot of salted water, reserving 1/2 cup of pasta water.